The International Federation of Nurse Anesthetists is a federation of national nurse anesthetists’ associations.

 1. To promote cooperation between nurse anesthetists internationally.

-The presence of so many nurse anesthetists from different nations and continents meeting together for sharing continuing education and professional experiences in Vienna, after the successful world congresses in Lucerne, Amsterdam, Oslo, Paris, Vienna, Chicago and Helsinki is the most beautiful proof of the international cooperation.
+The presence of so many nurse anesthetists from different nations and continents meeting together for sharing continuing education and professional experiences in Vienna, after the successful world congresses in Lucerne, Amsterdam, Oslo, Paris, Vienna, Chicago, Helsinki, Lausanne, the Hague, Ljubljana, Glasgow and Budapest is the most beautiful proof of the international cooperation.
 The IFNA organization itself promotes the international collaboration of delegates and/or experts from different countries as :

 The Council of National Representatives composed of one delegate from each country member